aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

     with multiple exception types.
 If that is the case, you must surround them with parentheses.

-    If you are using a Friendly console, you might want to use the function `www()` which will open a browser at a relevant place in the Python documentation.
+    If you are using a friendly console, you might want to use the function `www()` which will open a browser at a relevant place in the Python documentation.